 Manali in April

 April is a perfect time to be in Manali.
 The average temperature will be around 10 °C minimum and 25 °C maximum.
-If you were lucky, you may find some snow still in Solang Valley if you went in early part of the month.
-April also marks the beginning of tourist season in Manali.
+If you were lucky, you may find some snow still in Solang Valley if you went in the early part of the month.
+April also marks the beginning of the tourist season in Manali.

 Manali in May

 This is the time when Manali starts to feel crowded.
 With vacations on in schools, a lot of people visit Manali in May and June with their families.
-Rohtang Pass too gets declared open in May.
+Rohtang Pass also gets declared open in May.
 The average temperature will be 14 °C minimum and 35 °C.